hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 # Grid Editor

-The grid editor is for annotating tokens and spans.
+The grid editor is used for annotating tokens and spans.
+It displays a document's token and annotation data in a vertical grid, i.e., the textual source data runs from top to bottom.
+[Navigation](#navigation-and-selection) and [editing](editing.md) is done by mouse and keyboard.
+An overview of keyboard shortcuts can be found in the section [Keyboard shortcuts](#keyboard-shortcuts).

 Tokens are the smallest countable units in a data source.
 Spans are units that span tokens.